NilakshiS/Portfolio/README.md

 https://nilakshis.github.io/Portfolio/
-# Bootstrap4Website
+# Portfolio Website
-This is a simple webpage built using the boilerplate v7.2.0 template and bootstrap v4.3.
-It has the following features:
+This is a simple Portfolio website built using the boilerplate v7.2.0 template and bootstrap v4.3.
+It contains the following pages:
-- Gradient text background on hover on links
-- Carousel
-- Responsive Cards
+- Home
-- Parallax Effect on a full size image
-- Modal
+- About
-- Icons
+- Gallery
-- Footer
+- Contact

-This Webpage was made just for an example and was not made to infringe on the copyrights of Big Hit Entertainment&copy; or BTS&copy;.
-All content, icons, logos and images belong to their respective owners.
 Coded by Nilakshi Sahai